xHyperVoid/Sleex/README.md

 sudo pacman -S sleex
 ```

+> [!IMPORTANT]
-If you are using another distribution, you can download the source code and compile it yourself but the dependencies are on the AxOS package repository.
+> If you are using another distribution, you can't install Sleex.

 ## License
 Sleex is licensed under the GNU General Public License v3.0